Link to hear Mark's story on the Scott Helmer show

 I willingly went to the Salvation Army.
 They loved me until I could learn to love myself.
 I threw myself into learning about God and became active in AA and in serving the homeless and addicted.
 I entered their Adjutant Program and earned my Pastoral certificate.
 I was awarded a scholarship to go back to college and got my Human Services as well as my CADC counseling certificates for drugs and alcohol.
 I began running the Phase 1 recovery programs for Salvation Army and helped to manage the homeless shelter.

-Through my quest for lasting sobriety in AA I met my beautiful angel Tami, who allowed this strange man with a pony tail who worked at the homeless shelter and rode a bicycle to fall in love with her and eventually marry her.
+Through my quest for lasting sobriety in AA, I met my beautiful angel Tami, who allowed this strange man with a pony tail who worked at the homeless shelter and rode a bicycle to fall in love with her and eventually marry her.
+3 Years into our marriage, God loaned us His angel Kai to raise as our daughter!

 The Big Book has taught me that Faith without works is dead.
 The least I can do is to try daily to pay Him back through serving others.